QuantumGroup/information_dashboard/README.md

 This is used in the Stock Collectors to convert the data into a usable format.

+### twilio

+This is used by in SMS_alerts to send text messages whenever there are critical events taking place.

 ### _keys_and_secrets

 This is not a library - it is a Python file used to store and call passwords, keys, secrets, and other PII.
 The code that relies on such PII calls this file, and it makes for a convenient place to store such data.